watilde/Harmonia/research/modules/2-federated-evalues/manuscripts/manuscript_v1.0.md

 **Questions**: What is the federated E-value?
 Should large sites dominate?
 Does aggregation preserve validity?

-This work's contribution: Defining the **Federated Robustness Index (FRI)** with mathematical characterization (Definition 1), exploratory thresholds, and validation across three scales (1k-2.8m patients).
+This work's contribution: Systematically comparing three aggregation strategies for multi-site E-values, characterizing their mathematical properties (Definition 1), and validating across three scales (1k-2.8m patients).
+We provide practical guidance for selecting strategies based on scale and heterogeneity.

 ---